sitetester/currency_converter/README.md

 * composer install
 * php bin/console server:start

-#### To access in browser
-Open a browser with address & port where web server started in terminal window by running ```php bin/console server:start```

 #### Unit tests
 Application functionality is tested using unit & functional tests.
-To run all the tests, simply run `phpunit` at root of the project
+To run all the tests, simply run `phpunit` at root of the project.
+See `CurrencyControllerTest` how the Controller part is tested.